bradymiller/bradymiller.github.io/todo/index.md

 ## TODO lists

 ### STAT
-1. gsoc
-1. alpine 3.9 upgrade (done in main dockers; need to do in demo farm to replace 3.8 use) and update to apache 2 syntax in demo farm, ubuntu packages, and setup instructions.
+1. update to apache 2 syntax in demo farm, ubuntu packages, and setup instructions (copy from devops).
 1. request donations for mu3

 ### Expedited